kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

       ];
 ```

-But the _gotcha_ lies behind the “offline” page: wouldn’t it be nice to have “offline” pages for all the languages and enable them through Service Worker?
+But the _gotcha_ lies behind the “offline” page: wouldn’t it be nice to have an “offline” page enabled for each language?

 ```javascript
 const appLangs = ['en', 'sv'],